-Koreans, for example, call the fruit they know as “bae” a Korean pear in English.
-This fruit is also sometimes called Nashi apple, apple pear, Asian pear, Japanese pear, Chinese pear, sand pear and bapple, arguably the cutest name for the fruit.
+A Korean pear is a large round fruit that is eaten raw or used as a sweetener in sauces and marinades.
+Koreans call the fruit they know as “bae” a Korean pear in English.
+They grow on trees of the species Pyrus pyrifolia, which has beautiful blossoms in spring.
+This fruit is also sometimes called Nashi apple, apple pear, Asian pear, Japanese pear, Chinese pear, sand pear, and bapple, arguably the cutest name for the fruit.

-In many neighborhood grocery stores, Korean pears are usually labeled as 'apple pears.'
+In many neighborhood grocery stores, Korean pears are usually labeled as apple pears.
 But the fruit is not, as some of these names might suggest, a hybrid between an apple and a pear.
-It's a good descriptive name, though, as their round shape, crunchiness, and texture does resemble that of an apple.
+It's a good descriptive name, though, as their round shape, crunchiness, and texture do resemble that of an apple.

 The Taste of Bae